devennn/devennn.github.io/_posts/2020-02-16-Basic-LSTM-and-example.md

 ---
 layout: post
-title: How to use LSTM for sentiment analysis
+title: LSTM works well for sentiment analysis.
+This is a basic walkthrough
 ---

 In this post, I will explain the basic concept of LSTM for RNN cell and its application for sentiment analysis of sequence of words (or sentence).